 Here’s an example: United℠ Explorer Card

 A hotel credit card offers bonus points when you spend at specific hotel chains.
 You can often redeem points through the chain’s rewards portal for hotel stays, travel packages, point transfers and more.
 Here are a few of our favorite hotel loyalty programs on the market.

 Usually, this card type also includes hotel-specific perks like loyalty-program upgrades and resort credits.

 Here’s an example: Hilton Honors American Express Card.
 Earn 7x points at the Hilton Portfolio of hotels and resorts.
 Earn 5x points at US restaurants, US supermarkets and US gas stations and 3x points on all other eligible purchases.

 Were you approved for a rewards card?
 That’s great news.
 Now here are a few steps to squeeze as many rewards from it as possible.
 Find more tips in our reward redemption guide.

 Your card probably has a signup bonus.
 This typically comes in the form of significant rewards if you reach a spending threshold within a certain time.

 Check your card’s signup-bonus requirements and calculate how much you need to spend per month to meet them.
-You don’t have to strain your budget just to get the bonus — there are many hacks to reach the minimum spend requirement.
+You don’t have to strain your budget just to get the bonus — there are many hacks to reach minimum spend requirements.

 Your card might offer accelerated rewards for certain purchase categories.
 If that’s the case, use it for those purchases as much as you can.